Skip to content (Press enter)

 No.

-Which SMEs use the IFRS for SMEs Standard in the jurisdiction, and are they required or permitted to do so?
+Which SMEs use the IFRS for SMEs Accounting Standard in the jurisdiction, and are they required or permitted to do so?

 All large-sized and medium-sized entities (that are not public interest entities) and micro and small entrepreneurship entities are permitted to use IFRS Standards or the IFRS for SMEs Standard.

-For those SMEs that are not required to use the IFRS for SMEs Standard, what other accounting framework do they use?
+For those SMEs that are not required to use the IFRS for SMEs Accounting Standard, what other accounting framework do they use?

 All large-sized and medium-sized entities (that are not public interest entities) as well as micro and small entrepreneurship entities that do not choose to apply the IFRS for SMEs Standard, may choose to apply IFRS Standards.